Everyone offers quality. Time to clarify.

 Providing the translator with this information is critical if you want a high-quality translation tailored to the client.
 This will also prevent the need for a barrage of questions— an important factor to be considered in a world where time is practically an endangered resource.

 The primary focus of any business is client satisfaction.
 Our organization is no exception.
-So if you choose do business with us, keep these tips and tricks in mind and contact us.
+So if you choose do business with us, keep these tips and tricks in mind.